Vinicius-Jose/read_tune_api/README.md

     - For more information on how to use Poetry please visit this [link](https://python-poetry.org/docs/basic-usage/).

 ## Running in docker
- - First build the image:
+ - First build the Docker image:
     ```bash
     docker build --pull --rm -f "Dockerfile" -t read_tune_api:latest "."
     ```
-    - Run the image:
+    - Run the container:
     ```bash
     docker run -dti -p 8000:8000 --env-file .env  --name read_tune_api_image read_tune_api
     ```
     - Open this link on your browser[API Documentation](http://127.0.0.1:8000/docs)

+## 📄 License
+- This project is licensed under the [Apache 2.0 License](./LICENSE).